YousefOnWeb/very_abstract_network_PDU_journey_simulator/README.md

   >
   > Colloquial term is "packet" 😃 But that is not the same as PDUs from higher network layers may contain more data than a PDU from a lower layer may carry.
 In this case, the higher layer PDU is split into several PDUs from the lower layer.
 Furthermore, a PDU from a lower layer might contain multiple PDUs from higher network layers.

-I know, that looks like a very unnecessary load of definitions elaborating on a minor README term, but providing extra clarity is not a harm in my case, especially given that I enjoy this kind of writing (besides the fact I personally like to provide extra clarity and that I want all the definitions in one place for myself).
+I know, that looks like a very unnecessary load of definitions elaborating on a minor README term, but providing extra clarity is not a harm in my case, especially given that I enjoy this kind of writing (besides the fact I personally like to provide extra clarity and that I want all the definitions in one place for myself)